Adebisi Akanji

-Adebisi Akanji (1935-2023) was a Nigerian artist as well as the Olúwo (Ògbóni chief priest) of Ilédì Lárọ̀ Ohùntótó - the main Ògbóni Ìbílẹ̀ lodge of Òṣogbo, capital of Ọ̀ṣun State, Nigeria.
+Adebisi Akanji (1935–2023) was a Nigerian artist as well as the Olúwo (Ògbóni chief priest) of Ilédì Lárọ̀ Ohùntótó - the main Ògbóni Ìbílẹ̀ lodge of Òṣogbo, capital of Ọ̀ṣun State, Nigeria.

 Early life and education

 In his early life he worked as a bricklayer, and first began to create sculptures as part of a competition to sculpt cement animals based on traditional architectural elements in Yoruba houses.

 Career

 Akanji is best known for his open-faced cement screens and other sculptural work.
 He has also worked in textiles.
 His work often illustrates themes from Yoruba folklore.
 In collaboration with Susanne Wenger, he worked for a decade on the Osun shrine in Osogbo, Nigeria, and is responsible for many of the shrine's sculptural elements.
+He also worked with pen/ink drawing and oil painting to create 2-d pieces of art inspired by his cultural identity.

 A cement sculpture by Adebisi Akanji at the entrance to the house of Susanne Wenger.